Rezan-Rafeekh/web-application-security-analysis/analysis-report.md

 User input should be validated and handled consistently.

 **Observed Behavior:**
-Certain inputs resulted in unexpected application responses.
+Certain edge-case inputs resulted in application responses that differed from expected validation behavior.

 **Potential Impact:**
 Could lead to improper data handling or logic bypass if not addressed.